nrfconnect/sdk-nrf/doc/nrf/ug_nrf52.rst

 Multi-protocol support
 **********************

-The nRF52 Series devices support running another protocol in parallel with the nRF Bluetooth LE Controller.
+The nRF52 Series devices support running another protocol in parallel with the SoftDevice Controller.

 The :ref:`Multi-Protocol Service Layer (MPSL) <nrfxlib:mpsl>` library provides services for multi-protocol applications.